m3dev/gokart/docs/task_parameters.rst

 Gokart Parameter
 ----------------

-There is also a parameter provided by gokart.
+There are also parameters provided by gokart.

 - TaskInstanceParameter
 - ListTaskInstanceParameter